JudeSoh/CFM-23/README.md

 Exploratory analysis and first attempts for the CFM 23 ENS DataChallenge

 In Explanatory analysis, you will find some data exploration as well as some light attempts.
+Partly written in french, might be a bit messy at places.